IPSScienceVisualization/Workshops/Tokyo2017/README.md

 * Tutorial: [Visualizing astronomical catalogs in various space engines](https://github.com/IPSScienceVisualization/Workshops/blob/master/Tokyo2017/Visualizing%20GAMA.ipynb)
 * Tutorial: [Volumetric Fisheye Rendering with yt](https://github.com/IPSScienceVisualization/Workshops/blob/master/Tokyo2017/Volumetric%20Fisheye%20Rendering%20with%20yt.ipynb)
 * Tutorial: [Programmable Graphics Shaders](https://github.com/IPSScienceVisualization/Workshops/blob/master/Tokyo2017/Using%20Graphics%20Shaders.ipynb)

+The Uniview Bundle demoing the programmable graphics shaders is available in this repository as well

-You can either clone(or download) this repository and run the code on your machine.
-Or if you are unable to get the programming environment set up locally, you can run the code remotely here: [jupyter.adlerplanetarium.org](http://jupyter.adlerplanetarium.org)
+If you are unable to get the programming environment set up locally, you can run the code remotely here: [jupyter.adlerplanetarium.org](http://jupyter.adlerplanetarium.org).
+This was set up for the workshop and I make no promises on how long this link will be live.

 ### Workshop #2: Doug Roberts, Worldwide Telescope
 * [Workshop Content](http://wwtworkshops.org/?tribe_events=data-to-dome-noaj-march-2017>)